-Twin brothers Levi and Lucas Atwal Brice are 14 years old.
+Twin brothers Levi and Lucas are 14 years old.
 They live in South Yorkshire with parents Paul and Michael, who adopted them in 2008 when they two years old.
 Both Levi and Lucas are on the autistic spectrum and have complex epilepsy, along with learning difficulties.
-The boys are prone to focal and tonic seizures which start in a limited area on one side of the brain and then spread to both sides.
 Their lives are severely affected by all of their conditions combined.
-Here, in their own words, Paul and Michael describe how sensory equipment, provided by Variety, transformed the lives of the boys.
+Here, in their own words, Paul and Michael describe how sensory equipment, provided by Variety, has transformed the lives of the boys.

 Ezzy is six years old and lives in Bristol.
 She was born three months early, and was diagnosed with cerebral palsy, which affects her arms and legs.
 She struggles to walk and can find things a little tough.
 Her favourite activities are swimming and horse riding and she loves 'The Masked Singer', a British reality television singing competition.
 Here, in her own words, Ezzy describes the difference a wheelchair funded by Variety has made to her life.